Charan-Deep/Charan-Deep/README.md

 - 👯 I’m looking to collaborate on **Website Design Projects**

-- 👨‍💻 All of my projects are available at [https://github.com/Charan-Deep?tab=repositories](https://github.com/Charan-Deep?tab=repositories)
+- 👨‍💻 All of my projects are available at [Github](https://github.com/Charan-Deep?tab=repositories)

-- 📝 I regularly write articles on [https://medium.com/@Charandeep](https://medium.com/@Charandeep)
+- 📝 I regularly write articles on [Medium](https://medium.com/@Charandeep)

 - 💬 Ask me about **Web Development**

-- 📫 How to reach me **charandeep736@gmail.com**
+- 📫 How to reach me **Linkedin**

-- 📄 Know about my experiences [https://charandeep.me/](https://charandeep.me/)
+- 📄 Know about my experiences [Linkedin](https://www.linkedin.com/in/charan-deep-04470b200/)

 - ⚡ Fun fact **I am Funny**